Double Glazing Quotes

 1-2 days

-It’s important to keep in mind that these figures are just averages.
+It’s essential to keep in mind that these figures are just averages.
 The cost of secondary glazing will vary, depending on the number of windows being upgraded, the type of windows a property has, and the type of secondary glazing being fitted over them.

-To get a better idea of pricing for your property, it’s worth getting a few quotes from different installers to find the best deal – and if you fill in this form, you can do exactly that.
+To get a better idea of pricing for your property, it’s worth getting a few quotes from different installers to find the best deal – and if you fill in this form, you can do precisely that.

 If you’re more interested in double glazing and want to see whether you can get double glazing grants to help subsidise the costs, check out our guide.

 • Magnetic secondary glazing – It costs £100 – £200 per window or £1,200–£1,500 for a three-bedroom house and is installed via magnetic strips, making it easy to remove.
 This is important as it needs to be detached to open the primary window.
-It is, however, less effective at retaining heat as it isn’t sealed as tightly
+It is, however, less effective at retaining heat as it isn’t sealed as tightly.

 open window with hinged secondary glazing and wooden panes